-As it is noted in \cite{karolyi-nagy-petrov}, The Combinatorial Nullstellensatz is an immediate corollary of Lemma \ref{CF}.
-You can also refer to the Alon-Nathanson-Ruzsa Lemma \cite[Thm 2.1]{anr} to prove the Cauchy-Davenport theorem, but the Alon-Nathanson-Ruzsa Lemma is also an immediate corollary of Lemma \ref{CF}.
+You can also use the Combinatorial Nullstellensatz of \cite{alon-null} to prove the Cauchy--Davenport theorem.
+As noted in \cite{karolyi-nagy-petrov}, the Combinatorial Nullstellensatz is an immediate corollary of Lemma \ref{CF}.

+To prove the Cauchy--Davenport theorem you can also refer to the Alon--Nathanson--Ruzsa Lemma \cite[Thm 2.1]{anr}, which is also an immediate corollary of Lemma \ref{CF}.

-Summing it up, the Coefficient Formula, the Combinatorial Nullstellensatz and the Alon-Nathanson-Ruzsa Lemma can be quickly proved using the ABBV formula for the product of projective spaces.
+Summing it up, the Coefficient Formula, the Combinatorial Nullstellensatz and the Alon--Nathanson--Ruzsa Lemma can be quickly proved using the ABBV formula for the product of projective spaces.
 Also, in some cases we know that the coefficient in question is positive because of geometric reasons: it is the degree of a projective variety.

 In the following sections we show that using other manifolds with torus actions we can arrive to less familiar identities.